wisnuaji99/mb1313600022/README.md

 ### 1313617035 (Adini Gufroni)
 I want to create an application that display information about taking care of pets for new pet owner (especially cat).

+### 1313617027 (Wisnu Aji)
+I want to create an aplication for displaying a information about motorcycle maintenance